With four Salesforce consultant certifications under his belt, Hamza Abib believes he can put himself in the shoes...

 "It's really weird to be on the other side of the fence and no longer look for jobs, but have jobs look for you," Abib said.

-The Salesforce click track
+Make the case for the Salesforce click track

 The perks of Salesforce developer certification